 OIST Café is a casual science information session to introduce the OIST PhD program, Research Internship, and other workshops.
 What do cutting-edge research and education look like?
 What are the qualification and criteria to get into Graduate School?
 What are the career options after the graduation?
 OIST members such as PhD students and admissions officers will meet you to answer all your questions!

 This session will be done in Japanese.
-The program will start off with OIST general introduction, PhD & Research Internship admission process, financial support and student life followed by the panel discussion by 2 OIST PhD students.
+The program will start off with a general introduction of OIST, PhD & Research Internship admission process, financial support and student life followed by a panel discussion by two OIST PhD students.

 Featuring Current Student

 Nanako Okabe (OIST PhD student, Year of 2022)

 Nanako was born and grew up in Yokohama.
 When she was in high school, she was fascinated by the survival strategies of giant unicellular seaweeds and began researching them.
 In 2021, she participated in an OIST internship at the Marine Genomics Unit (Prof. Satoh), where she learned bioinformatics skills and worked on the identification of genes involved in the wounding mechanism of the same organisms.
 Based on the results of the internship, she finished her undergraduate research and graduated with a B.S. degree in Biology Major from International Christian University in June 2022.
 Before coming to OIST, she lived on Chichijima in the Ogasawara Islands and enjoyed the ocean (especially skin diving!), interacting with the local people, and learning about the culture.
 On weekends, she enjoys Okinawa just as much.